rnksinha/DVGM/README.md

-# Damn Vulnerable Grade Management (DVGM) - An Intentionally Vulnerable Rails Application
+# Damn Vulnerable Grade Management (DVGM) - An Intentionally Vulnerable Rails Application, for testing

 Damn Vulnerable Grade Management is an **intentionally vulnerable** grade management application that can be used for teaching *security testing* and